+(4) One member of the board or a designee who is appointed by the Sacramento County Board of Supervisors, who is a resident of that county.

-- 32330.
-The board shall consist of 11 voting members and two nonvoting members, appointed or designated as follows: - (a) The 11 voting members of the board shall consist of all of the following: - (1) The Secretary of the Natural Resources Agency, or his or her designee. - (2) The Director of Finance, or his or her designee. - (3) One member of the board or a designee who is appointed by the Contra Costa County Board of Supervisors, who is a resident of that county. - (4) One member of the board or a designee who is appointed by the Sacramento County Board of Supervisors, who is a resident of that county.
+(5) One member of the board or a designee who is appointed by the San Joaquin County Board of Supervisors, who is a resident of that county.
+(6) One member of the board or a designee who is appointed by the Solano County Board of Supervisors, who is a resident of that county.